-Welcome to another Bookish Friday, in which I share excerpts from books…and connect with other bloggers, who do the same.
+Welcome to another Bookish Friday, in which we share excerpts from books…and connect with other bloggers who do the same.

 Let’s begin the celebration by sharing Book Beginnings, hosted by Rose City Reader; and let’s showcase The Friday 56 with Freda’s Voice.